google-research/circuit_training/README.md

 ```
 @article{mirhoseini2021graph,
   title={A graph placement methodology for fast chip design},
-  author={Mirhoseini, Azalia and Goldie, Anna and Yazgan, Mustafa and Jiang, Joe Wenjie and Songhori, Ebrahim and Wang, Shen and Lee, Young-Joon and Johnson, Eric and Pathak, Omkar and Nazi, Azade and others},
+  author={Mirhoseini, Azalia and Goldie, Anna and Yazgan, Mustafa and Jiang, Joe
+  Wenjie and Songhori, Ebrahim and Wang, Shen and Lee, Young-Joon and Johnson,
+  Eric and Pathak, Omkar and Nazi, Azade and Pak, Jiwoo and Tong, Andy and
+  Srinivasa, Kavya and Hang, William and Tuncer, Emre and V. Le, Quoc and
+  Laudon, James and Ho, Richard and Carpenter, Roger and Dean, Jeff},
   journal={Nature},
   volume={594},
   number={7862},